 AIDS and HIV were not subjects we were ever thought at school.
 Or, if they were, they were taught so fleetingly as to seem like no big deal, and certainly not in any way that made any kind of lasting impression on your ignorant, young writer.

 I don’t mind saying I was ignorant either, because when it came to this, I was very much so, and to a large respect still am.

-I’ve known her for over three years now.
+I’ve known her for over six years now.
 In that time I’ve done my best to educate myself as best I can using helpful websites like HIV Aware, National AIDS Trust and the World AIDS Day website, and though I can now tell you a little bit about things like CD4 counts, there’s still an awful lot I couldn’t tell you.